Abhishek464/Expense-Tracker-Application/README.md

 Expense Tracker Application (Backend)

 A robust Expense Tracker backend application built using Java, Spring Boot, and REST APIs to manage personal finances efficiently.
-It enables users to track, categorize, and analyze expenses with a scalable and production-ready architecture.
+It enables users to track, filter expenses with a scalable and production-ready architecture.

 🚀 Features
 💵 Expense Management